talkable/talkable-docs/source/api_v2/shares.rst

 Shares
 ======

-This API allows you to access offer shares.
+This API allows you to create offer shares.

 |br|